 Repetitive heroin use alters activity in the brain’s limbic system–the area that controls emotions.
-This further reinforces drug taking behavior, leading users to continue using heroin even if they want to quit.
+This further reinforces drug-taking behavior, leading users to continue using heroin even if they want to quit.

-The intensity and duration of a heroin high may depend on how much is taken, the potency of the drug, the person’s tolerance, and the method of administration.
+The intensity and duration of a high may depend on how much is taken, the potency of the drug, the person’s tolerance, and the method of administration.
 People who inject heroin often report feeling a “rush” of euphoria, or a sudden surge of pleasurable sensations.
 The initial rush is followed by warm flushing of the skin, a heavy feeling in the extremities, and dry mouth.

 After the initial effects wear off, users may feel drowsy for several hours.
 Their mental functioning may be clouded and they may “nod out” or appear as though they are falling asleep as they drift back and forth between consciousness and semi-consciousness.